Is Your Garden Ready for Winter? Discover the Benefits of Winter Mulching

 Leaves

-Usually, the most abundant choice of mulch is leaves.
-Unless the leaves are small, it is best if they are chopped up or shredded first.
+Leaves are our favorite and most abundant source of winter mulch at Sow Right Seeds.
+Unless the leaves are small, it is best to chop them up or shredded first.
 You can use a lawnmower for this task.
 Remember to avoid using Black walnut or eucalyptus leaves.
+You can read more about all the ways to use fall leaves in your garden.

 Wood chips

-Wood chips are a good choice for woody perennials.
-Wood chips discourage slugs and rodents.
-Wood chips need to be natural and not dyed if used in a vegetable garden.
+Wood chips are a good choice for winter mulch around woody perennials.
+They discourage slugs and rodents.
+However, if used in a vegetable garden, wood chips need to be natural and not dyed.

 Straw

 Straw can be used for annuals.
 It’s also an especially good choice for covering strawberry plants.
-You will need to maintain a 3-inch depth.
+Since straw is lightweight, you can use thicker layers.
+You will need to maintain at least a 3-inch depth.

 Pine needles